risingwavelabs/risingwave-docs-legacy/docs/transform/overview.md

 (3 rows)
 ```

-Also, analysts or applications can send more flexible ad-hoc queries, such as querying how many products have higher sales volumes than a specific product
+Also, analysts or applications can send more flexible and complex ad-hoc queries, such as querying how many products have higher sales volumes than a specific product

 ```sql
 SELECT count(*) FROM mv_sales_summary where mv_sales_summary.total_sales >